Handwriting Classes for Class 1 Students

 Reduce hesitation during short guided writing tasks.

-The support flow is guided according to class 1 writing needs, learner pace, and present writing habits.
+The guidance flow is guided according to early primary writing needs, learner pace, and present writing habits.

 Step 1